MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBaseline.md

       - `[Id <String>]`: Read-only.
       - `[Unit <String>]`: The unit of the user experience analytics metric.
       - `[Value <Double?>]`: The value of the user experience analytics metric.
+  - `[BatteryHealthMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[BestPracticesMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[CreatedDateTime <DateTime?>]`: The date the custom baseline was created.
   - `[DeviceBootPerformanceMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.